AGOOR97/Flask_API_object_detection_real_time/README.md

-# Object Detection for Real-time (Streaming)
+## Object Detection in Real-time (Streaming)
-## using YOLOv3 weights and COCO Dataset containing 80 classes.
+### using YOLOv3 weights and COCO Dataset containing 80 classes.
-## With this Repository you can achieve Object Detection in Real-time through your camera.
+### With this Repository you can achieve Object Detection in Real-time through your camera.

 ### Steps for Running: